 SSID EnGenius1 (1 to 32 characters)

 VLAN ID 1 (1~4095)

 Suppressed SSID

-Station Separation Enable Disable
+Station Separation O Enable Disable

-Wireless Security

-Security Mode Disabled 🔻
+Security Mode Disabled • 10-

-Save Cancel 20.10 0022002
+Save Cancel

 SSID Specify the SSID for current profile.
+This is the wireless network name that wireless clients will use to connect to the AP.
 VLAN ID Specify the VLAN tag for current profile.
+Only use if configuring multiple SSIDs.
+Must be using VLAN enabled switches on the network.
 Suppressed SSID Place a check to hide the SSID.
 Clients will not be able to see the broadcast SSID in Site Survey.
-Station Separation Select the Radio button to allow / deny clients to communicate with one another.
+Station Separation Select enable to prevent clients associated to the same AP from communicating with one another.
 Wireless Security Please refer to the Wireless Security section.
 Save / Cancel Press Save to save the changes or Cancel to return previous settings.

-7.1.2 Client Bridge Mode
+8.1.2 Client Bridge Mode